IraPS/CompLingHWs_2017-18/4. Shared task/README.md

 _smiling_face_with_smiling_eyes_ - as it seems to be used in many kinds of messages

+Step 2.

+I used 500K tweets with 10% for the test.
+I used stems (by LancasterStemmer) instead of wordforms, but weirdly that didn't imporve SGDClassifier at all and only added 1% to LogisticRegression's f1-score.

-All is done with the script "tweets.py", the confusion matrices are SGD_cnf_matrix.png and LogReg_cng_matrix.png.
+All is done with the script "tweets.py", the confusion matrices are SGD_cnf_matrix_#K.png and LogReg_cnf_matrix_#K.png.